WING-NUS/wing-website/content/post/25-12-15-postdoc-ad/index.md

 ## Application Process

-To apply, please send an email to knmnyn@nus.edu.sg with the subject line "[WING Postdoc]", clearly specifying which postdoctoral topic(s) you are applying for.
+To apply, please send an email to [knmnyn@nus.edu.sg](mailto:knmnyn@nus.edu.sg) with the subject line "[WING Postdoc]", clearly specifying which postdoctoral topic(s) you are applying for.

 Reference letters should be sent directly to the same email address by your referees under separate cover.

 Due to the high volume of applications, only shortlisted candidates will be contacted.

 For more information about WING's research activities and recent publications, visit our lab website.

+_ChatGPT 5.2 was used to create the image and Claude 4 was used to refine the advertisement text_